TheGreatfpmK/CAV23-POMDP-benchmark/README.md

-## Tools
+## Using the Tools Outisde the Scope of the Artifact

-In the artifact we consider tools Storm and PAYNT, both are open source tools:
+In the paper we consider tools Storm and PAYNT, both are open source tools:

 - Storm
     - source: https://github.com/moves-rwth/storm
     - documentation: https://www.stormchecker.org/
-    - Used version: *make realese on github*
+    - used version: *make realese on github*
     - StormPy (Storm Python API): https://moves-rwth.github.io/stormpy/
 - PAYNT
     - source: https://github.com/randriu/synthesis
-    - Used version: *make realese on github*
+    - used version: *make realese on github*

 The links contain installation process for both of the tools, if you want to run them outside of this artifact.
 PAYNT requires correct version of Storm and StormPy to work and provides installation guide for all of them.
 The used version of PAYNT is able to run Storm and contains the proposed SAYNT algorithm as well.

-## Using the tools

 We provide a small overview of how to use the tools outside of the benchmark script.
 For full information please visit the linked documentation.